ifarady/attention-in-seismic/README.md

 ## Datasets and Results

-We demonstrate the effectiveness of our approach on the publicly available Salt dataset (https://www.kaggle.com/code/vaibhavthakur/salt-segmentation) and the SEG2020 dataset ([insert dataset details here]).
+We demonstrate the effectiveness of our approach on the publicly available Salt dataset (https://www.kaggle.com/code/vaibhavthakur/salt-segmentation) and the SEG2020 dataset (https://public.3.basecamp.com/p/JyT276MM7krjYrMoLqLQ6xST).

 - Our model achieves consistently higher Intersection over Union (IoU) values compared to baseline models and those without the proposed channel attention module.